TommyZihao/Code-Story-Interview-/README.md

 We have the opportunity to work with Microsoft experts from MSRA on various cutting-edge projects.

-Also many technical lectures, hackathon and summer camp.
+Also many technical lectures, hackathons,s and summer camps.

 Working in Microsoft is a very happy thing

 I was an intern in ARD-Incubation Group,

-We make a whole open source community of AI education, called AI-EDU
+We make a whole open-source community of AI education, called AI-EDU

-from basics math, to machine learning, neural networks, deep learning
+from basics math to machine learning, neural networks, deep learning

 https://github.com/microsoft/ai-edu